Energy Division selection criteria for investigating major hazard precursor events from 1 October 2010

 It is also important that the trigger for investigation should not be wholly based on consequence (actual or potential) but also on the significance of the control measure failure that gave rise to the incident.

-Across SI sectors there are diverse major hazard precursor events and therefore Annexes 2 to 5 provide further guidance on selecting incidents for investigation within the above framework.
+Across ED sectors there are diverse major hazard precursor events and therefore Annexes 2 and 3 provide further guidance on selecting incidents for investigation within the above framework.

 The criteria should be used when making decisions whether to investigate RIDDOR major hazard precursor events.